 Can you file a police report days after a car accident?

 It appears that you can file a police report days after a car accident in Michigan.
-Though the law states you must “immediately” file a police report after a car accident, the law doesn’t define “immediately,” nor does the law prohibit a car accident report from being filed if a crash wasn’t reported “immediately.”
+Though the law states you must “immediately” file a report after a crash, the law doesn’t define “immediately,” nor does the law prohibit a report from being filed if a crash wasn’t reported “immediately.”

-Importantly, the law also does not relieve the police of their obligation to fill out a Michigan car accident police report – when the required circumstances exist – just because the crash was reported days after the accident occurred, i.e., not “immediately.”
+Importantly, the law also does not relieve the officer of their obligation to fill out a Michigan car accident police report – when the required circumstances exist – just because the crash was reported days after the crash occurred, i.e., not “immediately.”

 Is it illegal to not report a car accident?

-But, no, it is not illegal to not report a car accident to the police if none of the above resulted from the car accident.
+But, no, it is not illegal to not report a crash to the police if none of the above resulted from the crash.
 Michigan law imposes no general reporting requirement under these circumstances.